 Running mission-critical SQL Server databases requires an understanding of the underlying infrastructure in order to meet high availability requirements.
 But all high availability solutions confuse us with their complexities.
 This talk shows you how high availability works in SQL Server in simple every day terms that we all could understand.

 Edwin M Sarmiento is the Managing Director of 15C, a consulting company that specializes in designing, implementing and managing high availability infrastructures.
 Proud of his heritage as a Filipino, he is a former Microsoft Data Platform MVP for 12 years and SQL Server Microsoft Certified Master from Ottawa, Canada specializing in high availability, disaster recovery and system infrastructures.
 He is very passionate about technology but has interests in music, neuroscience, social psychology, professional and organizational development, leadership and management matters when not working with databases.

 Edwin lives up to his primary mission statement: “To help people and organizations grow and develop their full potential.”

-I wold like to give a brief overview about Azure Boards, Azure Repos, Azure Test Plans and Azure Artifacts.
-And explain mode deep about Azure Pipelines.
-What is available in free and paid subscription.
-Also give a demo example how to set up CI/CD and integration with Github and Azure.
+I want to give a brief overview of Azure Boards, Azure Repos, Azure Test Plans and Azure Artifacts.
+And explain mode deep about Azure Pipelines what is available in a free and paid subscription.
+Also, give a demo example of how to set up CI/CD and integration with Github and Azure.

 Everyone or almost anyone relies on monitoring to prevent saturation and disk overload, as well as to manage other crucial metrics and stats about a specific app or the entire system.
 With advance of public cloud, however, DevOps engineers should now consistently take care of spinning the resources up or down, since every sec of time and every bit of data impacts your app’s agility.
 In this talk, let’s dig into the capabilities of monitoring on AWS, from an infrastructure monitoring and cost savings standpoint.